-Great care is required as the right to privacy (Article 8 Human Rights Act 1998) can also extend to business premises or residential premises used for business purposes.
-It is essential that Authorising Officers should seek legal guidance on this matter prior to authorisation.
+Great care is required as the right to privacy can also extend to business premises or residential premises used for business purposes.
+It is essential that Authorising Officers seek legal guidance on this matter prior to authorisation.

-2.12 Collateral Intrusion
+2.13 Collateral Intrusion